JADunivan5/JADunivan5/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-R-Projects through my Coding with R course.
+Applying for Jobs.
 - 🌱 I’m currently learning ... on better ways to be more effiecent using R.
 - 👯 I’m looking to collaborate on ...
 Statistical analysis projects.
 - 💬 Ask me about ...
 Probability and Sports!
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm from IL but have been Studying at Grand Valley State University the last 4 years.
+I'm from IL but live in Michigan currently.

 <!--